ETH-PBL/Stargate/README.md

 Please refer to the README in the folder `automated_data_collection` for more information on generating your own synthetic data.

-## Building and Flashing the Software
+## Building and executing the project

-Firstly, please clone this repository.

-### Setting up environment and Python libraries
+### 1-Setting up environment and Python libraries

 The project has been tested using Ubuntu 20.04 and a conda environment featuring Python 3.9.18.
 It can be set by using the following commands: \